cancerberoSgx/typescript-plugins-of-mine/input-ui-ipc-provider/README.md

  * destroy() the socket
  * tests
- * showmessage, error, warning
  * select (multiple)
- * selectText and move cursor (change feedback) -  so we can selectthe text changed after the refactor and also control the cursor just in case.
- * right now consumers are server and providers are clients - so we can only instantiate one consumer. since we we have only one provider (in the editor) - probably we want to have the server in the editor (provider) so one or more plugins can consume
+ * right now consumers are server and providers are clients - so we can only instantiate one consumer. since we we have only one provider (in the editor) - probably we want to have the server in the editor (provider) so one or more plugins can consume. solved with consumerInstance but dont know if is enough.

 # Dones

+ * showmessage, error, warning
  * askSupported not to send if this support already was setted
+ * selectText and move cursor (change feedback) -  so we can selectthe text changed after the refactor and also control the cursor just in case.